Cellwise Outliers: TENSOR DATA

 \cite{Inoue:RMPCA} introduced robust adaptations of MPCA that can either deal with casewise or cellwise outliers in the data, but not simultaneously.
 They either apply a bounded $\rho$ function to the Frobenius norm of the residual tensor $\mathcal{X}-\widehat{\mathcal{X}}$, or to its entries.

-The ROMPCA method of \cite{Hirari:ROMPCA} can cope with both types of outliers simultaneously, and allows for missing values in the tensors as well.
+The robust multilinear PCA (ROMPCA) method of \cite{Hirari:ROMPCA} can cope with both types of outliers simultaneously, and allows for missing values in the tensors as well.
 It generalizes ideas from cellPCA to the tensor setting by combining two bounded $\rho$ functions that act at the casewise and at the cellwise level.
 For each case it also provides an imputed tensor $\mathcal{X}^{\imp}_i$ and a weight $w^x_i$ that is 0 when either $\|\mathcal{X}_i-\widehat{\mathcal{X}}_i\|_F$ is too large, or when its estimated core tensor deviates highly from the regular core tensors.

 Residual cellmaps can be drawn for the unfolded tensors, or for some slices.
-Consider for example the Dog Walker dataset which is a surveillance video of a man walking his dog.
+Consider for example the Dog Walker dataset which is a surveillance video of a man walking his dog, available at \url{https://www.wisdom.weizmann.ac.il/~vision/SpaceTimeActions.html}\,.
 The video was filmed using a static camera and contains 54 color frames.
 Each case is a frame with $72 \times 90$ pixels stored using the RGB (Red, Green, Blue) color model, and thus corresponds with a 3rd order tensor.
 The top row of Figure~\ref{fig:DogWalker} contains some frames, and the second row shows the corresponding ROMPCA residual maps of the blue color.
+The first and last frames also show numerous deviating pixels in the background.
+They mostly result from tree leaves moving in the wind.
 The residual cellmap in the 3rd row is obtained by vectorizing each frame and stacking the vectors rowwise.
 Adjacent columns are aggregated, and their average color is displayed.
 The last panel depicts the cellmap as a 3D array.
 We clearly see that most of the outlying cells correspond to the man walking his dog.
-He is successfully flagged as outlying, as this is the only part that significantly changes in the successive frames.
-The first and last frames also show numerous deviating pixels in the background.
-They mostly result from tree leaves moving in the wind.
+He is successfully flagged as outlying, as this is the only part that changes substantially in the successive frames.

 \cite{Hubert:MacroPARAFAC} introduced a casewise and cellwise robust method for CP decomposition.
 Their MacroPARAFAC method starts by applying FastDDC to the unfolded tensors, and then follows several principles underlying MacroPCA.
 It estimates loadings and the core vectors (the entries on the superdiagonal of the core tensor) iteratively by an alternating least squares PARAFAC algorithm for incomplete data, thereby updating the imputations for the cellwise outliers and missing values.